DanielHadley/DanielHadley.github.io/_posts/2014-12-3-15-Same-Sex-Marriage.md

 ### Public Opinion

-Here is a map of recent polling data:
+Here is a map of recent polling data, which were also scraped from wikipedia and [analyzed](https://github.com/DanielHadley/SameSexMarriage/blob/master/MungeData.R) in R:

 ![_config.yml](https://raw.githubusercontent.com/DanielHadley/SameSexMarriage/master/plotsForBlog/Map4.png)